 Location: Port-Vila, Efate, Vanuatu

 When I woke up again at 0900, I read Zen and the Art of Motorcycle Maintenance by Robert Pirsig for about two hours in my bunk.
-Disguised as a father and son motorcycle journey across the Northwestern United States, this book is a philosophical inquiry into some of lifes most fundamental question, including the utility and pitfalls of the scientific method.
+Disguised as a father and son motorcycle journey across the Northwestern United States, this book is a philosophical inquiry into some of life’s most fundamental questions, including the utility and pitfalls of the scientific method.

 Pictured: Garrison, Sam, Henry, and Danny enjoying some dinner at sunset; beautiful sunset view; Raul, Emily, Anastacia, and Rhea striking the jib; dinner with a view.